Open

 To be eligible for the BDC Financing — Start-up program, you must:

-In operation for at least 12 consecutive months and generating revenues
+The business must be in operation for at least 12 consecutive months and generating revenues.

 What expenses are eligible under BDC Financing — Start-up?